-There’s plenty of scope for ship customisation, too.
-You can pick between a variety of ship types which each boast unique strengths and weaknesses.
+There’s plenty of scope for ship customization, too.
+You can pick between a variety of Skull and Bones ship types which each boast unique strengths and weaknesses.
 Some will offer greater agility, but you won’t be able to equip as many weapons or take very much damage, while others will let you lumber around the Indian Ocean carrying tons of guns and plunder, but you might make yourself a bit of a sitting duck for more balanced vessels.
-Beyond ship types and weaponry, you can also tune your ship’s armour as well as plenty of cosmetic features.
+Beyond ship types and weaponry, you can also tune your ship’s armor as well as plenty of cosmetic features.

 The main aim of the game is to become the most infamous pirate on the Indian Ocean, working your way up from having a tiny one-person vessel to a fleet of warships.
 To do that you’ll need to complete contracts, hunt treasure, and claim bounties to boost your infamy level.
 Curiously, there’s also a crafting component to Skull and Bones, and it appears that you’ll need to regularly head out in search of rare materials, animal skins, and other commodities that you can either trade or use to upgrade your vessel.

 That doesn’t mean you’re always at risk of being sunk – you can’t just start firing on other pirates willy-nilly, instead there are optional PvP servers for those that prefer a little more risk.
+The alternative PvE servers offer a bit more chill, but don’t think you’ll be safe from the impending doom of ferocious storms and shark-infested waters.
 Of course, you can also invite friends and people you meet to join your party and set sail side by side.